 The number of days (8 hours per day) is determined by your present situation together with the number of participants.

-We have three instructors for this level of training – Tim Alderson, Bob Veitch and Michael Robins.
+We have three instructors for this level of training – Tim Alderson, Bob Veitch, Fred Nelson, and Kerry Wasilka.
 Bios are available here.

 Certification will be determined by the Instructor hands on in concert with our Head Office.
 We will supply graduates with their Certificates.
 If your team is ready for change, you can look forward to 100% Certification!